raferdev/mywallet-back/README.md

 ## 🧐 About <a name = "about"></a>

 This project was built on one week and encrease my consepts about javascript enviroment, using ReactJS, and NodeJS to create one web app completly.
-This backend simulate one web API that user can create one account and register acount transactions.You can clone and run the project on your machine, its better with frontend <a href="https://github.com/raferdev/mywallet-back">(link)</a>.
+This backend simulate one web API that user can create one account and register account transactions.You can clone and run the project on your machine, its better with frontend <a href="https://github.com/raferdev/mywallet-back">(link)</a>.

 ---